ankur-dauneria/linux-configuration/Readme.md

 ## Step 2: SSH into your server

-* Go to Accounts, click SSH keys tab and download the SSH Key.
+* Go to Lightsail Accounts, click SSH keys tab and download the SSH Key.

 * ```ssh -i ~/Downloads/<SSH Key> ubuntu@13.127.133.58```